gitshiven/gitshiven/README.md

 **[LoopDesk](https://loop-desk.vercel.app/)**
 Production-grade multi-agent support triage system that classifies, routes, and auto-resolves customer support tickets.
 What makes it different: it gets smarter every time a human corrects it, no retraining, no fine-tuning.

+ps: Turn on Desktop mode, if using phone

 **[Bureaucracy-destroyer](https://bureaucracy-destroyer.vercel.app/)**
  Agentic AI Document Understanding System for Immigrants in Ireland.